mVang92/mVang92.github.io/README.md

 # Welcome

 You are currently viewing the readme.md file for mVang92.github.io.

-To be redirected, please click on any of the following links to check out the viewable web applications.
-Thank you.
+To be redirected, please click on any of the following links below to check out the viewable web applications.

 ### [Portfolio](https://mvang92.github.io/Portfolio/index.html)